Agora-wireless/Agora/README.md

  * Rebuild the code on both servers for RRU side the UE side.
     * For Faros RRU and Iris UEs (M3A uses this option), pass `-DRADIO_TYPE=SOAPY_IRIS` to cmake
     * For USRP-based RRU and UEs, pass `-DRADIO_TYPE=SOAPY_UHD` to cmake
+    * M3A used uncoded transmission to explore the scrambling of constellations at Eve.
+To do so, in `symbols.h`, set variable `static constexpr bool kDownlinkHardDemod` to true.
     * Run `make -j` to recompile the code.
  * Run the UE code on the server connected to the Iris UEs
    * For Iris UEs, run the pyfaros tool in the `data` directory as follows: